aiappsgbb/VIPER/azure/README.md

   - An Azure Container Apps managed environment integrated with a private virtual network.
   - Two container apps (backend and frontend) that pull images from an Azure Container Registry (ACR).
   - Private ingress for the backend and HTTPS-only public ingress for the frontend.
 The template automatically injects secure defaults for the UI so it communicates with the backend over the Container Apps internal domain via TLS.
 - A virtual network with dedicated subnets for Container Apps infrastructure and private endpoints.
+- Reserved address ranges for the Container Apps platform infrastructure and Docker bridge network with overridable defaults so deployments succeed even when the environment is isolated in a virtual network.
 - A Storage account, Azure AI Search service, and Azure Cosmos DB account (unless existing resources are supplied) with public network access disabled and private endpoints wired into the virtual network.
   - System-assigned managed identities for both container apps.
 The identities are granted `AcrPull`, `Storage Blob Data Contributor`, `Search Index Data Contributor`, and `Cosmos DB Built-in Data Contributor` so the workloads can manage data without access keys.

 Both container apps accept additional environment variables through the `backendEnvVars` and `frontendEnvVars` parameters.
 These are typically populated by the deployment script from the repository `.env` file.
 The deployment additionally injects a `VIPER_BACKEND_INTERNAL_URL` variable so workloads that need the Container Apps-only endpoint can access it explicitly.
 For database access, the script resolves the cloud `DATABASE_URL` from `config/database_urls.json` (or the `-CloudDatabaseUrl` parameter) so publishing to Azure consistently targets the production Viper database regardless of local overrides.